two4suited/Kubernetes-Learn/README.md

 - [ ] Deployment, Service for MongoDB
 - [ ] Helm Charts for all three components
 - [ ] Tilt can pickup helm charts
+- [ ] Choose a Dashboard and install it
+- [ ] Deployment using Github Actions
+- [ ] Logging provider in Kubernetes
 ## Extra Features
 - [ ] Authentication
 - [ ] Storage for MongoDB